Poison Waters: Career

 In 2020, during the COVID-19 pandemic, Poison Waters was a host for Vashon, Washington's online pride festivities.
 She was also recruited to be Oregon's "drag ambassador" by Drag Out the Vote, a nonpartisan national organization "aiming to educate, register, and turn out voters, while maximizing fun and some glorious looks in the process".
 In 2021, Poison Waters encouraged people to wear face masks on public transportation as part of TriMet's public service campaign.
 She also hosted a youth fashion show fundraiser in Portland, in which she modeled upcycled new designs with other local drag performers.
-During the city's annual Pride Festival, which was mostly held online because of the pandemic, Poison Waters provided entertainment as part of a film screening benefitting LGBT veterans.
+During the city's annual Pride Festival, which was mostly held online because of the pandemic, Poison Waters provided entertainment as part of a film screening benefitting LGBTQ veterans.
 Additionally, she performed at a socially distanced outdoor entertainment venue at Zidell Yards.
 In Hillsboro, she appeared at an outdoor pride concert as well as "Pride Storytime" for children at a local community center.
 She also hosted drag bingo, fundraisers, and corporate events via Zoom.